xwamu/bookbot/README.md

 # bookbot
-BookBot is my first git project!
+Book Bot is my first git project!
+It is part of the backend course at https://www.boot.dev/!!